pineunity/apmec/doc/source/contributor/policy_actions_framework.rst

-A policy action for apmec is a python module which contains a class that inherits from "apmec.vnfm.policy_actions.abstract_action.AbstractPolicyAction".
-If the driver depends/imports more than one module, then create a new python package under apmec/vnfm/policy_actions folder.
+A policy action for apmec is a python module which contains a class that inherits from "apmec.mem.policy_actions.abstract_action.AbstractPolicyAction".
+If the driver depends/imports more than one module, then create a new python package under apmec/mem/policy_actions folder.
 After this we have to mention our driver path in setup.cfg file in root directory.

 For example:
 ::

   apmec.apmec.policy.actions =
-    respawn = apmec.vnfm.policy_actions.respawn.respawn:VNFActionRespawn
+    respawn = apmec.mem.policy_actions.respawn.respawn:VNFActionRespawn

 Following methods need to be overridden in the new action: